DNA-Evolutions/Angular-Demo-Application-Source/README.md

 ### Prerequisites (for using ``npm`` and ``ng``)

-1) First, you need to make sure <a href="https://www.npmjs.com/get-npm npm" target="_blank">npm (Node Package Manager)</a> is installed.
+1) First, you need to make sure <a href="https://www.npmjs.com/get-npm" target="_blank">npm (Node Package Manager)</a> is installed.

 2) Further, you need to install <a href="https://angular.io/cli" target="_blank">ng (Angular CLI)</a>

 3) Even though the Demo-Application needs no TourOptimizer to start, you need to provide a running TourOptimizer instance to test the full functionality of the Demo-Application.
-Please read the documentation on how to <a href="https://github.com/DNA-Evolutions/Docker-REST-TourOptimizer/" target="_blank">start the TourOptimizer</a>.
+Please read the documentation on how to <a href="https://github.com/DNA-Evolutions/Docker-REST-TourOptimizer/blob/main/README.md#how-to-start-jopttouroptimizer-docker" target="_blank">start the TourOptimizer</a>.

 ### Serve the Demo Application